 Shortly after Simply Seafood ceased publication, I spent eight fabulous years as food editor at Seattle magazine.
-And over the past couple of decades I have contributed articles and recipes to a wide range of publications, including Alaska Airlines, Cooking Light (that was my salmon recipe on the cover!), Coastal Living, Costco Connection and Sunset.
-And I continue to write for Seattle as well, including this recent article on female farmers and collaborating on a big romping article about summertime seafood.
+And over the past couple of decades I have contributed articles and recipes to a wide range of publications, including Alaska Airlines, Cooking Light, Coastal Living, Costco Connection and Sunset.
+And I continue to write for Seattle as well, including this article on female farmers and a piece about local oysters (both oyster-bar boom and acidification challenges).

-I was a contributing editor for years at the trade publication Cheers, which helped develop my love of cocktails (gin in particular, about which I write and speak with the greatest passion of all spirits).
+I was a contributing editor for years at the trade publication Cheers, which helped develop my love of cocktails.
 As a lifelong Seattleite, much of my writing relates to subjects rooted in the Northwest.
 But I’ve also written about tequila at the Cuervo Family distillery in Mexico for the Underground Wine Journal, French spa cuisine for Spa magazine and I won a Society of Professional Journalists award for my profile of Mario Batali in Alaska Airlines magazine.